UNINETTSigma2/documentation/getting_help/two_factor_authentication.md

 or via your preferred SFTP client, specifying port 12 and protocol SFTP.

+Requirements:
-NB: This is only available if you have set up ssh-keys, see guide in [getting started](https://documentation.sigma2.no/getting_started/ssh.html#using-ssh-keys-instead-of-passwords).
+- This is only available if you have set up ssh-keys, see guide in [getting started](https://documentation.sigma2.no/getting_started/ssh.html#using-ssh-keys-instead-of-passwords).
+- This is only available on "Forskningsnett" (networks that Sikt (AS 224) announces).
+Use VPN to connect to your (Norwegian) insititutions network if you for example work from home.